NitorCreations/serverless-workshop/README.md

 You'll need to pass a callback function which in turn calls the `cb` function passed to the handler when done: `cb(error, result)`.
 See [Lambda handler documentation][lambda-handler] for details.

+A simple example is provided in the `example` branch in the git repo.
+You can [see it on GitHub][examplediff] too.

 ### Deployment

 When you're ready to test your function, run `slss dash deploy` and deploy it along with its API Gateway endpoint.